Wester Pennsylvania Undergraduate Psychology Conference

 Submission form (First Authors)

-Registration is required of all who attend the conference, including faculty.
-First authors are automatically registered when they submit their project.
-The deadline to register online is 5:00pm on Saturday, April 14th.
-Late registration begins on-site at 7:30 the morning of the conference.
-The cost of registration this year is $15 which includes lunch.
-Registration fees will be paid on-site the morning of the conference (cash or check made out to Edinboro University).
+Registration was required of all who attended the conference, including faculty.
+First authors were automatically registered when they submit their project.
+The deadline to register online was 5:00pm on Saturday, April 14th, 2012.
+Late registration began on-site at 7:30 the morning of the conference.
+The cost of registration was $15 which included lunch.
+Registration fees were paid on-site the morning of the conference (cash or check made out to Edinboro University).